-As Of Decen As Of December 31,
+As Of Dece mber 31,

-in thousands 2021 2 2020
+in thousands 2021 2020

 Raw materials \$ 5,775 \$ 649

-Work in progress 941
+Work in progress 941 -

-Finished goods 959
+Finished goods 959 -

 Inventories \$ 7,675 \$ 649

 The Company's inventories included materials which are necessary to construct the Company's launch vehicles to provide launch services to customers.
 Costs related to the construction of research and development launch vehicles are recorded as research and development expenses when incurred.
 Under the Company's business model, launch vehicles are manufactured to deliver customer payloads of various sizes to various locations in low-earth orbit.
 There were \$6.7 million of inventory net realizable value write downs recorded during the year ended December 31, 2021.
-There were no inventory net realizable value write downs recorded during the year ended December 31, 2020 and 2019.
+There were no inventory net realizable value write downs recorded during the year ended December 31, 2021.